CS2103JAN2017-W14-B1/main/docs/UserGuide.md

 > * Items with `...` after them can have multiple instances
 > * Parameters can be in any order
 > * Commands can be case-insensitive (Both "Add" and "add" are acceptable)
 > * <span style="color:red;">Contents entered can contain any character except slash '/'.
-Please use backslash '\' instead.</span>
+Please use backslash '\' instead</span>
 > * Commands support ***flexible commands:*** Common alternatives for the keywords will be accepted.
-These will be listed in the respective sections below.
+These will be listed in the respective sections below

 `Entering in dates`: Flexitask supports flexible date formats that can be entered in the formats specified below: